EdwardAndrew/XPlane-Illuminate/README.md

 Operating Systems:
 - Currently supported only on Windows and tested only on Windows 10.
 ## Getting Started
+NOTE: You need to put the `CUESDK.x64_2013.dll` file into your XPlane installation folder (Where XPlane.exe is) for the plugin to work.

 ### From Source
 You will need [Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2017) with Windows SDK.